 It's only natural for someone to want to do a better job when they know they have your trust.
 It's a valuable thing.

-Michael Alter, president of SurePayroll, is a payroll expert and a nationally recognized spokesperson providing thought-leadership and sensible advice to help accounting and payroll professionals build deeper more profitable relationships with clients.
+About the author: Michael Alter, president of SurePayroll, is a payroll expert and a nationally recognized spokesperson providing thought-leadership and sensible advice to help accounting and payroll professionals build deeper more profitable relationships with clients.